-Stevenage ESC makes full time education provision for 12 pupils in years 7 to 9 who are permanently excluded or at risk of permanent exclusion from secondary schools in the Stevenage and North Herts area.
+Stevenage ESC makes full time education provision for 12 pupils in years 7 to 9 who are permanently excluded or at risk of permanent exclusion from secondary schools in the Stevenage area.

 The Centre curriculum is based upon the National Curriculum, although there is no requirement for the ESC to deliver the National Curriculum as it is hoped that the majority of the pupils attending will return to mainstream schools.

-Free school meals for pupils who qualify are provided as packed lunches.
+Free school meals are provided for all pupils.

 Pupils moving back to mainstream school are supported by Centre staff and their reintegration is planned for through meetings with the receiving school.
 Assessment outcomes, advice and support strategies are also discussed at this time.